Platform Masters - Will you be the world's next platform master?

 Q. Why is the character you play so small in size?
 He's hard to see!

 A. Everything in Platform Masters is realistically to scale from the foreground to the background.
 This is one thing that sets Platform Masters apart from other 2D platformers (that I've seen and played).
 At 192 mph, you're moving 60 blocks every second (nearly 2 full screen widths and 2 1/2 full screen heights) at the location and distance the character is at.
-192 mph is fairly easy to reach, especially with the bounce ability.
+192 mph is fairly easy to reach, especially with the bounce ability and slow compared to what can be reached with the Sentus Mountains.
 With the top speed easily able to get to 72 mph (freeway speeds), there's no other alternative than to make the character small so that objects don't go by in a blur giving you no time to react to things like spikes, enemies, or even a cliff that leads to a bottomless pit if you fail to stop in time).
-This size, 41 pixels when standing (the character is 40 CU tall, 70.4 inches (5 feet, 10.4 inches; 178.8 cm)) accurately mimics a typical adult).
-Being at a scaling of 1 (for about 100 1/8 feet of distance from the camera when the field of view is about 106.26°), it's much easier to program everything (multiplying and dividing by 1 doesn't change the value so accounting for the scaling can easily be left out).
+This size, 40 pixels when standing (Jeremy Kaplan is 40 CU tall, 70.4 inches (5 feet, 10.4 inches; 178.8 cm)) accurately mimics a typical adult).
+Being at a scaling of 1 (for about 100 1/8 feet of distance from the camera when the field of view is about 73.74°), it's much easier to program everything (multiplying and dividing by 1 doesn't change the value so accounting for the scaling can easily be left out).
 By being this far out, it's also easier to see where more of the platforms are, to find your way to the all-important goal platform.
 As a tip, if you're going by the screenshots and YouTube videos, watch the YouTube videos in fullscreen mode.
 This will give you a more accurate representation as to what the character's size will be in fullscreen on your monitor.

 Q. Are metric units possible?
 Also, what's a "CU" or a block?

 A. Definitely.
 I don't have 40+ configuration settings for nothing.
-See the overworld section for details.
+See the overworld and glossary section for details.

-Q. Seeing that you're having problems with malloc, do you need any help with the programming?
+Q. Do you need any help with the programming, artwork, or sound?

-Q. What is a design document, and why is yours 180+ pages?
+Q. What is a design document, and why is yours over 300 pages (and counting)?

 While I don't have any idea how the pros have them (I've never seen a completed design document like the pros would use), so I can't compare the level of detail that I get into.
 Take the jewels, for example.
 I've got about a half of a page detailing them.
 The details include things like what they look like, a description of their core function, the scoring, how collision detection is to work, how they fit in with the object identification system, how they must be placed in levels, and other such things.
 That's just the 5 jewels, let alone the springs, extra lives, platforms (and their 11 types), spikes, water, and other game objects.
 I don't know if this is normal, but it sure is a lot of detail for just one element in the game.
-This is partly why my design document is well over 100 pages.
-I use half inch margins for the standard 8.5x11 paper size and the font Tahoma.
-It wouldn't be too unusual for the design document to get as long as 200 pages by the time I'm done with it.
+The fact the entire story is also included in the design document also contributes a lot.
+This is partly why my design document is well over 200 pages.
+I use half inch margins for the standard 8.5x11 paper size and the font Tahoma at size 10 for the basic text.
+It wouldn't be too unusual for the design document to get as long as 300 pages by the time I'm done with it.

 Q. What do you mean by "classified" and why are some things considered this?

-A. When I mention that something is considered as "classified", such as what the blue and magenta flags are for on the overworld or how the stats (max HP, jumping, top speed, etc.) are raised, it means that the details about it, other than what I've already specified or that you can see, are hidden from the public.
+A. When I mention that something is considered as "classified", such as what the blue and magenta flags are for on the overworld or signs and the like in background scenery marked with this, it means that the details about it, other than what I've already specified or that you can see, are hidden from the public.
 Only I know about them - not even my family knows about them.
 Why do I do that?
 I'm just mimicking what other game companies do - I just do it in a different way.
 The idea comes from military stuff (UFO-related stuff is riddled with this kind of stuff) - no one except the military (to some extent) knows about it.
 Instead of being for a country's defensive or security reasons, in my case, it's a sort of an anti-theft system (I'm not exactly sure on this either or why game design companies do it in the first place).
 Regardless, over time, these elements will eventually get declassified - that is, become known to the public.
 For a while, Carnivalesta was classified outside the fact it took place at night (the only world that used the night sky) and was world 9 (8 in the previous system), but it's now been declassified for a long time and has changed considerably since then.
-Other worlds, what the blue and magenta flags are for, or how stats are raised will eventually get declassified over time.
-It was fairly recently that the very existence of worlds 19 and 20 were declassified, but what they are still remains classified.
-Over time, you'll eventually see them.
+What the story is about has been classified for the first 5 years of Platform Masters' development but has now known to the public, at least in brief.

-Q. Most games I see usually have no more than 8 themed worlds.
+Q. Most games I see usually have no more than 8 themed worlds or a single level is essentially a world.
 Why does Platform Masters have so many?

 A. This is for a few reasons.
 The first and primary is that I wanted as much variety as I could, while also sticking to a storyline.
 The second, a close second, is to increase the total play time.
 The third is that I wanted to go to an extreme.
-As I was planning the overworld layout and the basics of the story, I needed to take into account the variety of environments one might go through, from the tropics to the arctic, the forest to the desert, and a lake of water to a lake of lava (from a volcano).
+As I was planning the overworld layout and the basics of the story, I needed to take into account the variety of environments one might go through, from the tropics to the arctic, the forest to the desert, and a lake of refreshing water to a lake of hot lava.
 Common themes I see in video games involve forests, swimming levels, lava-based levels, deserts, slippery ice in arctic worlds, and grasslands, among a few lesser common others.
-Platform Masters contains pretty much everything I can think of and recall from other games I've played like theme parks, cities, and mountains (if this is a hint as to what other worlds might be).
+Platform Masters contains pretty much everything I can think of and recall from other games I've played like theme parks, cities, and mountains.

 Q. What kind of computer are you developing Platform Masters on?

-Origin: Custom built with all parts from Newegg.
+Origin = custom built; // most parts are from Newegg.
 I get everything computer-related from Newegg, a great place for getting computer hardware.
 I've used them for years and I don't foresee changing.

 Power supply: NZXT 750-watt Hale 90.
 62 amps on a single +12V rail is very nice.
 It's also gold-certified so it's extremely efficient, about 90% efficient.